2026 World Cup: US Issues 6 Luggage Rules for Ghanaians and Other Nationals, Details Spark Reactions

 • The United States has cautioned fans who plan to go and watch the upcoming 2026 FIFA World Cup tournament

-• The statement listed the luggage regulations that need to be adhered to to avoid fans getting into trouble with the authorities
+• The statement listed the luggage regulations that need to be followed to avoid any trouble with the local authorities

-• Ghana is one of ten African nations that will be participating in the 2026 World Cup, which is set to take place in the United States, Canada, and Mexico
+• Ghana is one of 10 African nations participating in the 2026 FIFA World Cup in the United States, Canada, and Mexico

-The United States has issued a statement to Ghanaian fans and other nationals who will be travelling to the US for the 2026 World Cup tournament.
+The United States has issued a statement to Ghanaian fans and other nationals who will be travelling to the country for the 2026 FIFA World Cup tournament.

-A tweet by the US Embassy in Mexico on Wednesday, April 8, admonished supporters to note important regulations regarding luggage when travelling to watch the games.
+A tweet by the US Embassy in Mexico on Wednesday, April 8, advised fans on important regulations regarding luggage when travelling to watch the games.

 US, Visa, Travel, World Cup, Foreign, applicants, Donald Trump, John Mahama